-Matt began producing avalanche and ski forecasting in Valdez over 20 years ago as one of the first backcountry Internet ski report sites in North America.
-ThompsonPass.com continues to provide critical information to help keep Valdezeans safe along with the hundreds of skiers worldwide who visit Valdez annually.
-Matt lives in the Valdez all year reflecting a European tradition of mountain guiding.
-Matt has formal avalanche training and has practiced its application in the field providing public awareness classes annually and of course the world famous Valdez Ski Report.
+Matt began producing avalanche and ski forecasting in Valdez nearly 25 years ago as one of the first backcountry Internet ski report sites in North America.
+ThompsonPass.com provided critical information to help keep Valdezeans safe along with the hundreds of skiers worldwide who visited Valdez annually.
+Matt’s life in Valdez all reflected a European tradition of mountain guiding.
+Matt has formal avalanche training and having practiced its application in the field, providing public awareness classes annually and world famous Valdez Ski Report.
 He is a Professional Member of the American Avalanche Association.

 In 2006, Matt published Alaska Backcountry Skiing: Valdez and Thompson Pass

 As a backcountry ski guide, Matt shared his favorite runs on the forested slopes or the classic wide open terrain that makes Valdez skiing the best in the world.
 Day after day he put clients on the best snow.
 He did this by maintaining a high level of training and by skiing hundreds of days each season in some of the most difficult terrain in the world.